DaveGut/DEPRECATED-TP-Link-SmartThings/README.md

 d.
 Eliminated support for the bulb energy monitor versions.
 The bulb EM functions are not of great value.
 It does provide the useage; however, for 8 hr/day, 30 day/month, the maximum energy for an LB-130 is < 2.6 KWHr (i.e., < 40 cent (US) per month).

+# Updates
+11-24-2018 - Added device handler and updated Service Manager for HS107 (tested) and HS300.
+Issue: Hub installation.
+Deferred coding for obtaining the HS107/300 device label until later.
+Not a simple issue.

+11-24-2018 - Updated node.js applet to eliminate error in device polling causing it to crash.

 # Installation Prequisites:

 A SmartThings Hub, IDE Account and SmartThings Classic are required for all original installations.
 After installation, you may (if desired) transition to the new SmartThings phone app.